Black holes, fast scrambling and the breakdown of the equivalence principle: I. Introduction

-In section III, we review some basic concepts about black holes and quantum fidelity and then in section IV, we show that any sufficiently small neighborhood of a scrambled black hole will be infinitesimally close to a maximally mixed quantum state.
+Thus, section II provides an explicit counterexample to Susskind's argument that a random pure state will not be observed to have a temperature.
+The key insight is that an observer coupled to a limited number of degrees-of-freedom of a globally scrambling state will couple only to the reduced state of the global system.
+Thus they can see a well-defined finite temperature even for a globally scrambled pure state.
+In order to explore the importance of the size of the `neighorhood' to which the observer is coupled in a generic scenario and for which the scrambling is not limited to lattice-site permutations, we turn next to the methods of quantum information.
+In section III, we begin by reviewing some basic concepts about black holes and quantum fidelity and then in section IV, we show that any sufficiently small neighborhood of a scrambled black hole will be infinitesimally close to a maximally mixed quantum state.
 This implies that locally an infalling observer will experience a high temperature as they pass the horizon.
 We allow for arbitrary amounts of emitted radiation and a black hole which may be initially pure or mixed.
 Finally, in section V we summarize our conclusions.